 - § 18370 Electioneering within 100 feet of a polling place.
-No person, on election day, or at any time that a voter may be casting a ballot within 100 feet of a polling place, a satellite location under Section 3018, or an election official's office shall: - (a) Circulate an initiative, referendum, recall, nomination petition or any other petition. - (b) Solicit a vote or speak to a voter on the subject of marking his or her ballot. - (c) Place a sign relating to voters' qualifications or speak to a voter on the subject of his or her qualifications, except as provided in Section 14240. - (d) Do any electioneering as defined by Section 319.5.
+No person, on election day, or at any time that a voter may be casting a ballot within 100 feet of a polling place, a satellite location under Section 3018, or an election official's office shall: - Circulate an initiative, referendum, recall, nomination petition or any other petition. - Solicit a vote or speak to a voter on the subject of marking his or her ballot. - Place a sign relating to voters' qualifications or speak to a voter on the subject of his or her qualifications, except as provided in Section 14240. - Do any electioneering as defined by Section 319.5. - o Display of a candidate's name, likeness, or logo. - O Display of a ballot measure's number, title, subject, or logo. - o Display buttons, hats, pencils, pens, shirts, signs, or stickers containing electioneering information. - o Disseminate audible electioneering information. - o Loitering or disseminating visible or audible electioneering information near vote by mail ballot drop boxes.